Juggling: Themed juggling

 Jugglers perform themed acts, sometimes with specifically themed props and usually in themed costumes.
 Examples include jesters, pirates, sports, Victorians and chefs.

 Venues

 Circus

 Jugglers commonly feature in circuses, with many performers having enjoyed a star billing.
 Circus jugglers come from many countries and include those from Russia and other Eastern European countries, China, Latin America and other European countries.
 Some of the greatest jugglers from the past 50 years are from Eastern Europe, including Sergej Ignatov, Andrii Kolesnikov, Evgenij Biljauer, and Gregory Popovich.

 Variety theatres

 Variety theatres have a long history of including juggling acts on their billing.
-Vaudeville in the USA and Music halls in the UK regularly featured jugglers during the heyday of variety theatre in the first half of 20th century.
+Vaudeville in the US and Music halls in the UK regularly featured jugglers during the heyday of variety theatre in the first half of 20th century.
 Variety theatre has declined in popularity but is still present in many European countries, particularly Germany.
 Television talent shows have introduced juggling acts to a wider audience with the newest examples being Britain's Got Talent and America's Got Talent.